-These mission-critical processes consist of manual, routine tasks that help keep institutions run efficiently.
-However, these processes are incredibly manual, time-consuming, and can be inefficient.
+These mission-critical processes consist of manual, routine tasks that help keep institutions running efficiently.
+However, these processes are incredibly manual and time-consuming.

 RPA in healthcare management streamlines different processes that are ripe for automation.
 Moving these manual tasks from humans to bots results in cost savings for healthcare providers.

 Automating crucial processes improves efficiency across the board.
 With RPA, healthcare professionals are able to spend more time on patient care and wellness.